 Construction Practice Law 617/G; 3 cr hr

 An in-depth study of the construction process as an example of theinitiation, administration and handling of disputes in a relational contract.
 The course is based on an actual construction project which the students will review and use for study purposes during the year.
-Topics covered include: the project concept stage, the terms and provisions of the construction contract, the contract execution stage, the performance stage, disputes and relationships among the contracting parties, architect-engineer, construction manager, subcontractors and suppliers.
+Topics covered include practice in the art of drafting contracts, analysis of the performance of the contracting parties, and the resolution of disputes between parties.

 Copyright Law Law 711/G; 2 cr hr